Does your hood open warning light appear on your BMW dashboard even though the hood is closed? Learn how to fix it by following the procedures below.

 The most common signs of a bad BMW hood switch are hood open (bonnet open) warning and false alarms.

-To permanently fix this problem, you will need to replace your BMW hood switch.
+To permanently fix this problem, you must replace your BMW hood switch.
 The procedure is very simple and takes about fifteen minutes.

-- Park the BMW, set the parking brakes, turn off the engine.
+- Park the BMW, set the parking brakes, and turn off the engine.

 - Press the connector and unplug the wire harness from the sensor.

-- Remove the sensor from the bracket using a flat head screwdriver.
-On some models, you may need to remove the cabin air filter housing to remove the hood sfilter housing to remove the hood switch.
+- Remove the sensor from the bracket using a flathead screwdriver.
+On some models, you may need to remove the cabin air filter housing to remove the hood switch.